 Nearly 40,000 fewer adults in Kent are meeting government guidelines for physical activity than before the coronavirus pandemic.

-To help address this reduction, Kent Sport has announced a new fund to help groups and clubs with their efforts to increase public participation.
+To help address this reduction, Active Kent & Medway has announced a new fund to help groups and clubs with their efforts to increase public participation.

 The latest results from Sport England’s Active Lives Adults Survey, highlight the ongoing impact COVID-19 has had on physical activity levels in Kent.
 It shows that only 61.2% (917,000) of people met the Chief Medical Officer’s guidelines of 150 minutes of regular physical activity a week during the period May 2020 to May 2021.
 This is a 2.9% (39,700) decrease in the number of active adults compared to the previous 12 months.

 The data also shows that 27.3% (409,700) of Kent’s adults are physically inactive, meaning they are doing less than an average of 30 minutes of physical activity a week.
 This is a 2.2% (35,000) increase in the number of inactive adults compared to the previous 12 months.

 Further Sport England research has shown that groups including women, young people aged 16-24, over 75s, disabled people, people with long-term health conditions, and culturally diverse communities have been disproportionately affected by the pandemic, significantly impacting their ability to be physically active.

 To address these inequalities Active Kent & Medway has been awarded a total of £340,000 from Sport England’s Tackling Inequalities Fund (TIF) and has also launched the Everyday Active campaign, with hints, tips and inspiration, to help people to be more active.